 UTS has taken out two national 2025 Engagement Australia Excellence Awards, recognising its work in partnership with communities to address important challenges.

-The UTS SOUL Program won the Award for Excellence in Community Engagement and Dr Joshua Pate the Award for Outstanding Leadership in Engagement at a ceremony in Sydney.
+The UTS SOUL Program won the Award for Excellence in Student and/or Alumni Engagement and Dr Joshua Pate the Award for Outstanding Leadership in Engagement at a ceremony in Sydney.

 UTS Vice-Chancellor, Professor Andrew Parfitt, hailed the outstanding work of both the award winners.